Odyssey (James Blood Ulmer album)

 Odyssey is an album by American guitarist James Blood Ulmer, recorded and released in 1983 on the Columbia label.
 It was Ulmer's final of three albums recorded for a major label.
-The musicians on the album later re-united as The Odyssey Band and Odyssey The Band.
+The musicians on the album later re-united as the Odyssey Band and Odyssey the Band.

 Reception

 The AllMusic review by Steve Huey stated that "Odyssey stands as James Blood Ulmer's signature masterpiece, the purest and most accessible showcase for his bold, genre-clashing guitar vision...
 All the pieces come together to produce not only Ulmer's finest album, but a certified classic of the modern jazz avant-garde."
-It placed at #20 in The Village Voices annual Pazz & Jop critics' poll.
+It placed at No. 20 in The Village Voices annual Pazz & Jop critics' poll.
 The album was listed as part of a suggested "core collection" by The Penguin Guide to Jazz.